|

 1933-1939

-Pigs dolls, 11" tall, all composition, jointed bodies,
+Pigs animal dolls, 11" tall, all composition, jointed bodies,

 painted black eyes an brown lashes, open smiling mouth with